nickeubank/ds4humans/20_problems_to_questions/10_solving_the_right_problem.md

 ### 3. Let Your Articulation Change

 My last suggestion is to allow your understanding of the problem you are trying to solve evolve.
 As your project develops, you will learn new things about your problem context, and you should allow those to inform how you are thinking of your problem.
 This is true not only for you — the data scientist — but also your stakeholder.
 We'll discuss stakeholder management more in our next chapter, but you should regularly be asking them: "does the way we've articulated the problem we're trying to solve still feel right to you given everything we've learned?"

+## The Role of Domain Expertise

+Application is, in many ways, what sets data science apart from the disciplines of mathematics, computer science, and statistics.
+And to apply the tools of data science tools effectively, by definition, requires an understanding of the domain to which your tools are being deployed.
+This fact makes many data scientists uncomfortable — after all, many young data scientists do not even know the industry in which they will be employed when the graduate, never mind feel they can lay claim to being a "domain expert" in any specific substantive field.

+A consequence of this discomfort is that "domain expertise" is that the term "domain expertise" is often invoked as a way of abdicating responsibility for part of an analysis as "somebody else's problem" (a dangerously powerful construction, as explained by the [incomparable Douglas Adams](99_sep_field)).

+But it would be a mistake to view domain expertise as beyond the responsibility of the data scientist for two reasons.
+First, engaging with the details of a substantive domain to tailor the application of data science methods to solve a specific problem isn't ancillary to the job of a data scientists — it's a data scientist's comparative advantage.
+Data scientists (generally) are not the most technically skilled mathematicians, statisticians, or programmers — we are professionals who specialize in taking the best insights from all three of these skills sets and adapting them to fit the specific needs of a specific problem.
+So embrace the role of "domain knowledge!"

+The second reason is that while you are unlikely to be a "domain expert" yourself, learning to solicit important information about a domain from true domain experts is a skill unto itself.
+As we will detail in our readings on "stakeholder management," stakeholders may be experts in their particular substantive domain, but because they (usually) won't understand data science, they are unlikely to ever provide you with the domain knowledge you need to do your job successfully (and you can't get away with just saying "yes, this project failed, but it was because you didn't tell me X!"
+See the discussion above of the single criterion used to evaluate data scientists).
+So learning to *partner* with your stakeholder and domain experts to understand a problem is a key part of understanding it properly, and thus eventually solving it.